PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 \end{lstlisting} \

 ### ADO.NET
 To establish a connection from the ASP.NET Core application to the database a library is needed.
-Microsoft provides two options to implement these connections, ADO.NET and the Entity Framework.
+Microsoft provides two options to implement these connections, ADO.NET [@adoref] and the Entity Framework [@efref].
 ADO.NET provides a selection of methods to work with SQL databases of all kinds.
 To work with a database a provider is needed.
 In case of SQL Server this is the Microsoft ADO.NET for SQL Server provider.
 For a database like Oracle another one would be used.

 In the ASP.NET Core application database operations are managed by a \lstinline!DatabaseManager! object.
 This object is created and distributed as a singleton service by making use of Dependency Injection.
 This way the existence of exactly one instance of the class is guaranteed across the whole application at runtime.

 To create a connection to the database a new instance of the class \lstinline!SqlConnection! is created.
 Passed along as a construction parameter is a connection string to specify the server and the database user credentials.
 To work with this connection it needs to be opened after creation.
-This operation is shown in Listing 2.8.
+This operation is shown in listing 2.8.

 \begin{minipage}[c]{1\textwidth}
 \begin{lstlisting}[caption=Creating and opening a connection, label=lst:adoOpen, language={[Sharp]C}]